Critical-Infrastructure-Systems-Lab/PowNet/joss_submission/paper.md

 # Acknowledgement

-This study was supported by the US Department of Energy (DOE) Water Power Technologies Office as a part of the HydroWIRES “HydroCHiPPs” project (53165).
+Development of the reservoir module was supported by the US Department of Energy (DOE) Water Power Technologies Office as a part of the HydroWIRES “HydroCHiPPs” project (53165).

 # References